Galvanized Steel Sheet. From 0,4 mm – 1,2 mm, Sheet Metal Gauge, How to Cut

 The Art of Fabrication: Precision Cutting & Jointing Techniques

-Understanding the correct sheet gauge is only the first step in the manufacturing process.
-Our 18 years of field experience have proven that the primary enemy of quality is not thin material, but also imprecise fabrication.
+Our 18 years of field experience have proven that the primary enemy of quality is not thin material, but also imprecise fabrication, jointing and lack of sealant.

-1. The squareness Issue (Manual Cutting)
+✂️ 1.
+The Squareness Issue (Manual Cutting)

 The most common issue with manual cutting of galvanized steel sheets is about precision, often resulting in a sheet that is not perfectly rectangular (parallelogram shape).

 If the sheet is not cut squarely, even if the deviation is just 2-3 mm, the impact is fatal during the bending/folding process.
 The result?
 The duct will be "twisted" or "racked" when assembled.
+A twisted duct is not only visually unappealing, but it also causes the inter-flange connections to misalign, leading to significant air leakage.

-EngPocket Pro Tip: The diagonal cross check always verifies your layout before cutting.
+EngPocket Pro Tip: The diagonal cross-check always verifies your layout before cutting.
 Measure the diagonal length from the top left to the bottom right and compare it with the top right to the bottom left.

-• If the diagonals are equal: Your sheet is perfectly square (90° angles).
+If the diagonals are equal: Your sheet is perfectly square (90° angles).

-• Usage: Often for small ducts (longest side typically under 18-20 inches / 450-500mm).
+A. S & Drive Cleat (Slips & Drives) Usage: Often for small ducts (longest side typically under 18-20 inches / 450-500mm).

-• Characteristics: This is a low profile connection that saves material.
+Characteristics: This is a low-profile connection that saves material.
 However, it lacks the rigidity required for larger spans.

-• Standard: Widely accepted by SMACNA for low pressure residential and light commercial systems.
+Standard: Widely accepted by SMACNA for low-pressure residential and light commercial systems.

-• Usage: The modern standard for medium to large commercial ducts.
+B. TDF/TDC (Transverse Duct Flange/Connector) Usage: The modern standard for medium to large commercial ducts.
 We use the TDF machine.

-• Standard: Essential for medium pressure systems to prevent duct deformation.
+Standard: Essential for medium-pressure systems to prevent duct deformation.

 Regardless of the joint type (S & Drive or TDF), sealant is a must.

-• A leak as small as a pinhole can drastically drop the static pressure (ESP), forcing your fan to work harder and reducing the cooling efficiency of the whole system.
+A leak as small as a pinhole can drastically drop the static pressure (ESP), forcing your fan to work harder and reducing the cooling efficiency of the whole system.

 Leave a Comment